logicalclocks/hopsworks-tutorials/integrations/airflow_gcp/README.md

 ![instance](images/instance.png)

-Type `python3 -V` to make sure everything is correct.
+Type `python3 -V` to make sure Python is installed (You should see your Python version).

 The next step is to install miniconda and create a virtual environment.